kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 The wildcard DNS provided by xip.io is integrated as the default DNS solution, which means you can now install Kyma on GKE and AKS clusters and create a playground environment even easier.
 Simply start the installation on your cluster and don't worry about owning a domain or configuring your cluster in a specific way.
 If you want to spin up a production-ready cluster, the process doesn't change.
 When you provide your own domain and TLS certificates, the Installer uses them instead of these provided by xip.io.
 Additionally, all scenarios support Application Connectivity.

-### Removed Minikube constraint
+### Removed the Minikube version constraint

-We removed Minikube version constraint which allows you to use any compatible version, not necessarily the exact one found in Kyma sources.
+We removed the Minikube version constraint.
+You can now use any compatible version, not necessarily the exact one found in Kyma sources.

 ### Kubernetes version upgrade